Rent vs Buy Calculator for US Market

 What the results mean

-The goal of this Rent vs Buy Calculator is not to predict the future—it’s to quantify trade-offs.
+The goal of this Rent vs Buy Calculator is not to predict the future — it’s to quantify trade-offs.
 If the net worth difference is small, the decision may be more about lifestyle, stability, and flexibility than pure dollars.

 Good scenarios to test

-For better decisions, run this Rent vs Buy Calculator with (a) lower appreciation, (b) higher maintenance, and (c) different mortgage rates.
+Run the calculator with (a) lower appreciation, (b) higher maintenance, and (c) different mortgage rates.
 If buying only wins under very optimistic assumptions, that’s useful information.

 What does this calculator actually compare?